OMGBiscuits/whitepaper-philosophy/slides/index.md

 it's no coincidence that this isn't a powerpoint, github, see commits, see other work. earliest writing is ledgers, records of transactions, spreadsheets basically.
 Clay was hard to write but easy to read.

 ---

+## What did Satoshi mean?

+Am i just putting words in his mouth

+Note:
+Could a well-informed skeptic accept these paraphrases after reading the abstract? whether you  disagree or think my words could be strengthened, im open to pull requests you could even fork this repo, either for the technical infrastructure, the content, or both

+---